bakpakin/Fennel/setup.md

 * To spin up a REPL in the terminal buffer, you can install a REPL plugin like [iron.nvim](https://github.com/Vigemus/iron.nvim) and follow the documentation to add fennel as an executable REPL command.

-### To add Fennel support to Neovim

-1. TODO
-2. TODO
-3. TODO

-## Adding Fennel support to VS Code

-TODO: Introduce concept
-TODO: Explain one of the following:

-* How does this benefit the user?
-* What significance does this have to the user?
-* What's in it for the user?
-WIIFM (What's in it for me? (for the user))

-### To add Fennel support to VS Code

-1. TODO
-2. TODO
-3. TODO

 ## Adding readline support to Fennel

 The command-line REPL that comes with the `fennel` works out of the box, but